 CW: The same thing with me.
 I’ve had some heated stare downs and stuff at weigh-ins, and some bad blood, but at the end of the day, when that fight’s over, there’s a sense of relief and we kind of bond.
 We just went through something.
 You didn’t know what was going to happen, both of us were obviously nervous.
 The result is done… and you just respect each other.

 Comedian Jim Norton and UFC legend Matt Serra are the hosts of UFC Unfiltered, the official podcast of the UFC.
 The uncensored show features UFC stars and celebrities, with new episodes available on iTunes every Tuesday and Thursday.

-PHOTOGRAPHY BY JAMES MACARI.
+Photography by: PHOTOGRAPHY BY JAMES MACARI.
 Styling by Julian Antetomaso.
 Grooming by Riad Azar using Dior Homme for Atelier Management.
 Location: UFC Gym NYC, 277 Canal St., 212-858-9880